-ART HONOR SOCIETYThe Art Honor Society is an organization dedicated to raising the awareness of the visual arts in the school, community and within ourselves.
+The Art Honor Society is an organization dedicated to raising the awareness of the Visual Arts in the school, community and within ourselves.
 The students must be in an art class and only the 10th , 11th and 12th grade students are eligible.
-Activities include field trips to area cultural events and museums, gallery visits, member’s shows, community projects, workshops and Art Alive at the Albright Knox Art Gallery.
-Click for club website.
+Activities include field trips to area cultural events and museums, gallery visits, member shows, community projects and workshops for children during the Festival of Art, “Murder Mystery Dinner Theater”.

 Advisor: Mr. Gross

-Students will explore various design and compositional techniques and concepts through hands-on work as well as computer programs and software.
+Students will explore various design and compositional techniques and concepts through hands-on work, as well as computer programs and software.
 Field trips will be planned to enhance their knowledge and awareness of the field of design and how it relates to the world around us.
-Students will get involved with community design projects as well as their own personal artwork, and participate in fundraisers as needed.
-Click for club website.
+Students will get involved with community design projects, as well as their own personal artwork and participate in fundraisers as needed.

 DOWNHILL SKI & SNOWBOARD

-All Freshmen are invited and encouraged to participate in Freshman Class activities throughout the year.
-The Freshman Class participates in many activities throughout the year including Lancaster/Depew Week, Christmas tree decoration and Spring Spirit Week.
-The class also holds an annual fundraising event to provide funds for the class account and a community service project..
+All freshmen are invited and encouraged to participate in Freshman Class activities throughout the year.
+The Freshman Class participates in Lancaster/Depew Week, Christmas tree decoration and Spring Spirit Week.
+The class also holds an annual fundraiser to provide funds for the class account and a community service project..
 Leadership positions are available by becoming a member of the Freshman Class Board.
 Come and get involved!